Renardjojo/FoxMath/README.md

 - [x] Matrix 2, 3 and 4
 - [ ] Space matrix or transform matrix child of matrix 4
 - [ ] create LengthedVector and normalizedAndLengthedVector class to optimize vector computation
-- [ ] create lengthedVector_df and normalizedAndLengthedVector_df class to optimize vector computation. "df" for dirty feature or dirty flag.
+- [ ] Create benchmark feature and test all feature
 - [ ] add roate, translate and sclae function to generic vector
+- [ ] Benchmark and optimize Vector and matrix
 - [ ] add differente space unit like distance (meter, cm...), wigth (kg), volume...
 - [ ] create floating point and integral unlimited type
 - [ ] possibity to select random algorythm
 - [ ] Create my own constexpr math library (sqrt, lerp.. is not constexpr on std).
 After that, rework class that uses them
 - [ ] Make sur that likely optimization are on each condition
-- [ ] Create benchmark feature and test all feature
 - [ ] Dynamic Matrix, dynamic vector (without std::array)

 ## Readability